Shrimp and pork shumai, or siu mai, is a popular dim sum dish of steamed Chinese dumplings. Make this recipe for a

 - Cover and steam for about 8-10 minutes.
 While the dumplings are steaming, mix together a dipping sauce.
 I often make this dipping sauce recipe.

-- Storage - Transfer any leftover dumplings to an airtight container and keep in the refrigerator for 3 to 4 days.
+- Storage – Transfer any leftover pork and shrimp dim sum to an airtight container and store in the refrigerator for 3 to 4 days.

-- Reheating - Place in the bamboo steamer for a few minutes until warmed through.
-Or, steam in the microwave by placing the dumplings on a plate and covering tightly with plastic wrap.
+- Reheating – Place your leftovers in a bamboo steamer for a few minutes until warmed through.
+Or, steam in the microwave by placing the shumai on a plate and covering tightly with plastic wrap.

-- Scooping the filling - I like to use a small ice cream scoop for the filling because it’s easier and less messy.
-Plus, it guarantees that all of the shumai are the same size.
+- Scooping the filling – I like to use a small ice cream scoop to measure the filling because it’s easier and less messy.
+Plus, it guarantees that all of the siu mai are the same size.

-- Freezing - Once formed, place the uncooked shumai on a baking sheet and freeze until firm.
+- Freezing – Once formed, place the uncooked siu mai on a baking sheet and freeze until firm.
 Then, store in an airtight container with parchment between each layer.
 Use within a month and steam straight from the freezer, increasing the cooking time to about 15 minutes.